tylerlong/esm-and-cjs-publish-demo/README.md

 The published library should work for both ESM and CJS projects.

+For more details, refer to the `package.json` file.

 ## Notes

 We created a `tsconfig.json` file, its content is an empty json object: `{}`,